Luadoo/Luadoo/README.md

 ## Nice to meet you!

 I am a Chinese student pursuing a Ph.D. in Artificial Intelligence at Ajou University in Korea.
 Since September 2021, I have been working under the supervision of Prof. Wonjun Hwang in the Ajou CVPR Lab (He moved to Korea University).
-My research interests during my Ph.D. studies include neural network quantization and knowledge distillation, utilizing the Information Theoretic Learning approach for image analysis.
+My research interests during my Ph.D. studies include neural network quantization and knowledge distillation, and the use of the Information Theoretic Learning approach for image analysis.
 Before my Ph.D. study, I obtained my B.E. degree in Telecommunications and an M.Sc. in Computer Engineering from Jeju National University.
 During my undergraduate studies, I received three Korean National Scholarships, which made it the best time.

 Also, I am fond of mountaineering 🗻 and photography 📸.
 I have visited several mountains in my hometown, including Huangshan Mountain (黄山), Zipeng Mountain (紫蓬山), and Xiaobie Mountain (小别山), all located in Anhui Province.
 Besides, I have been to '한라산백록담 - 汉拿山白鹿潭' three times on Jeju Island in South Korea.
 I also like Chinese animation binge-watching.